stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   The bus, rather early, rattled in with three passengers somewhat before eight, and an evil-looking fellow on the sidewalk muttered a few indistinguishable words to the driver.
-Sargent threw out a mail-bag and a roll of newspapers, and entered the hotel; while the passengers&mdash;the same men whom I had seen arriving in Newburyport that morning&mdash;shambled to the sidewalk and exchanged some faint guttural words with a loafer in a language I could have sworn was not English.
+Sargent threw out a mail-bag and a roll of newspapers, and entered the hotel; while the passengers--the same men whom I had seen arriving in Newburyport that morning--shambled to the sidewalk and exchanged some faint guttural words with a loafer in a language I could have sworn was not English.
 I boarded the empty coach and took the same seat I had taken before, but was hardly settled before Sargent reappeared and began mumbling in a throaty voice of peculiar repulsiveness.